liccium/liccium-chrome-extension/README.md

 ## Credits

 The plugin was developed by [Dominik Krakau](https://github.com/dkrakau) and [Sebastian Posth](https://github.com/sposth) in collaboration with the [Institute for Internet Security](https://www.internet-sicherheit.de/) of the Westfalian University of Applied Science.
+The backend technology is based on code, developed by [ISCC Foundation](https://github.com/iscc).

 ## How to use the browser plugin?